acmpesuecc/psh/CONTRIBUTING.md

 # Participiant: How to Contribute

+## Prerequisites :
+   - Must have a UNIX environment (any linux distro/wsl/macos).
+   - Have valgrind installed.

+## Steps to Contirubute :

 1. **Visit the HackNight 6.0 Leaderboard**:
    Browse the leaderboard and choose a repository you'd like to contribute to!